Updated on: 11/13/2019

-An analysis of King County public records shows that over the past three years, the county and its taxpayers have paid out more than $50 million to settle lawsuits – most of which has come from King County Metro.
+An analysis of King County public records shows that over the past three years, the county and its taxpayers have paid out more than $50 million to settle a number of personal injury lawsuits – most of which has come from King County Metro.

 Bus Accident Lawsuits Hurt Taxpayers

 A recent KOMO news “Problem Solvers” investigation found that there have been almost 60 total lawsuits over the previous three years and that more than $53 million in taxpayer dollars have been paid out to settle them.